Common Banded Awl

 These Caterpillars are brown with short sparse hairs, although the colour can vary to pinkish or greenish.
 They have a dark dorsal line, and yellow dorsolateral and lateral lines.
-The head is dark brown.
-The young Caterpillars feed on young soft leaves, but later instars consume the harder older leaves of their foodplant :
+The head is brown.
+The young caterpillars feed on young soft leaves, but later instars consume the harder older leaves of their foodplant :

 They pupate in their shelter.

 The adult butterflies of this species are basically brown.
 The males have a black line across part of each forewing, and the females have two transparent spots on each forewing.

 Both sexes have a white band across the underside of each hindwing ending in a fuzzy dark spot at the tornus.
 Both sexes have a wingspan of about 4 cms.

 The species occurs in south-east Asia across to the south Pacific, including:

 and in Australia in

 Further reading :

 Butterflies of Australia, CSIRO Publishing, Melbourne 2000, vol. 1, pp 81-82.